 The default settings for fault tolerance are generally acceptable for most clusters.

-Setting up disaster recovery site for your ClustrixDB cluster will allow you to recover from catastrophic failures.
-Setting up a secondary ClustrixDB cluster for DR will also allow for easier transition to new releases.
-For information regarding the various replication configurations supported by ClustrixDB, please see Configuring Replication.
+Setting up disaster recovery site for your Xpand cluster will allow you to recover from catastrophic failures.
+Setting up a secondary Xpand cluster for DR will also allow for easier transition to new releases.
+For information regarding the various replication configurations supported by Xpand, please see Configuring Replication.

 Maintaining additional replicas has a performance overhead, so increasing MAX_FAILURES increases latency for your cluster

-When ClustrixDB experiences a node or zone failure:
+When Xpand experiences a node or zone failure:

 A node or zone fails a heartbeat check, meaning a node of zone can no longer communicate with other nodes of the cluster.